jimmie33/SOD/README.md

 To change CNN models or other configurations, please check **getParam.m**.

 In the demo, we use the pre-trained GoogleNet, which is faster and slightly better than the VGG16 model used in our paper.
-We also provide the heuristic window refining process to further enhanse the performance.
-Note that this process is not used in our evaluation.
+We have also added a heuristic window refining process for small objects.
+Note that this process is not included in our paper or used in our evaluation.